iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 For example, if the native source allows for user-defined classes or properties, then as the classes and properties are read from the native source, they can be added to an iModel schema in-memory and real-time (a.k.a. dynamically).
 In effect, each native source file has its unique schema.

-As an iModel Connector always runs multiple times to keep an iModel synchronized, the schemas created by previous executions limit the schemas that subsequent executions can use.
+As an iTwin Connector always runs multiple times to keep an iModel synchronized, the schemas created by previous executions limit the schemas that subsequent executions can use.
 To provide consistency and enable concise changesets, the Connector adds to the previously-defined schemas (creating new schema versions).
 This follows the general schema update strategy defined in [Schema Versioning and Generations](https://github.com/imodeljs/imodeljs/tree/master/docs/bis/intro/schema-versioning-and-generations.md)

-The `DynamicSchema` custom attribute should be set on customer-specific application schemas.
+The [DynamicSchema](../bis/domains/corecustomattributes.ecschema/#dynamicschema) custom attribute should be set on customer-specific application schemas.
 This custom attribute can be found in the standard schema `CoreCustomAttributes,` enabling iModelHub to detect dynamic schemas programmatically.
 Dynamic schemas require special handling since their name and version are typically duplicated between iModels from different work sets.

 #### Display Labels

-Wherever practical, the Elements generated from an iModel Connector should be identifiable through an optimal "Display Label."
+Wherever practical, the Elements generated from an iTwin Connector should be identifiable through an optimal "Display Label."

 As discussed in [Element Fundamentals](https://github.com/imodeljs/imodeljs/tree/master/docs/bis/intro/element-fundamentals.md), the Display Labels are created through the following logic: